SignPath/Website-old/src/features/features.md

 **Rely upon secure defaults**

 * Comprehensive documentation for code signing and SignPath available for those who want to dig deep.
-* SignPath configurations are secure by defaults, guidance where choices are required.
+* SignPath configurations are secure by default, guidance is provided where choices are required.
 * Deep signing allows you to put code signing at the end or your build process, or past it.
 * When something goes wrong, developer tools do not always specify the exact reason.
 SignPath will accompany generic API error messages with likely reasons and advice.